 THE GREAT SHED/BARN/GARAGE PROJECT

-and why Heritage Building Systems SUCKS
+and a review of why you should avoid Heritage Building Systems

 I call this building my "barn" to differentiate it from my garage, shed, woodshed, and shop.
 Each of those names refers to a different structure, so it cuts down on naming confusion.